 There are lots of local woods, great to walk the dog or just soak up nature.
 There are both coniferous, and native deciduous forests such as the nearby Statfold wood, managed by The Woodland Trust, just a stone’s throw from Hollacombe.

-The National Trust's Dunsland House is 3 miles distant and open for wanderings in its ancient parkland and amongst other areas of outstanding natural beauty in the vicinity, Marsland nature reserve makes for a stunning visit and joins the pretty coast path near Welcombe cove.
+The National Trust's Dunsland House is 3 miles distant and open for wanderings in its ancient parkland.
+Marsland nature reserve makes for a worthwhile visit and joins the stunning South West Coast Path near Welcombe cove.